Audio Drama: The L.A. Theatre Works Collection, Volume I

 The collection presents classics of the Western canon, modern works by American luminaries, originally commissioned plays, and high profile docudramas—by both renowned and emerging playwrights, such as:

-The plays can be used for research and instruction well beyond literature, as the works are chosen not only for their literary significance, but also for their ability to challenge presumptions and examine complicated moral and ethical questions.
+The plays can be used for research and instruction well beyond theatre studies and literature, as the works are chosen not only for their literary significance, but also for their ability to challenge presumptions and examine complicated moral and ethical questions.
 Critical essays written by known figures in medicine, academia, politics, and other fields draw connections from the plays to issues and hot topics in the humanities, social sciences, theatre, hard sciences, law, medicine, and virtually every other field of study.
 Audio Drama’s teaching tools—including course folders, playlists, permanent URLs for electronic course reserves, and other features—let the database serve as a rich and expansive resource for the classroom.
-Optional downloading makes the plays portable and useful for more applications.

 Alexander Street’s Semantic Indexing brings further interdisciplinary utility to the database.
 Cross search all plays for specific themes and subjects, and then link to the relevant audio tracks for online listening.
 The database uses a unique controlled vocabulary developed for this project and is indexed by scholars and other experts within the field of dramatic literature.
 For example:

 - A search for plays about race relations or black history links to Roy Milner and Steve Albrezzi’s Ruby McCollum, based on the book by William Bradford Hule, about a true case in South Florida in 1952 in which journalists Zora Neale Hurston and William Bradford Hule investigate the murder of a white doctor by an affluent African-American woman.